nexus-main/nexus-agent-python-sample/README.md

 docker-compose up -d
 ```

-You should now be able to open the web page of [Nexus](http:/localhost:5000/) and the Swagger UI of [Nexus.Agent](http://localhost:8000/docs).
+Once the containers are running, open the Nexus web UI at [http://localhost:5000/](http://localhost:5000/) and the Nexus.Agent Swagger UI at [http://localhost:8000/docs](http://localhost:8000/docs).

 # Develop

-To edit the python extension in an editor, create a virtual environment and install the requirements first:
+To develop the Python extension, create a virtual environment and install the dependencies:

 ```bash
 python -m venv .venv